renukaKandii/promptLY/ReadME.md

 **Q: Where do status messages appear?**
 A: Status messages appear in two places: (1) Top bar shows AI availability ("Ready", "Built-in AI"), and (2) Input header shows action feedback ("Generating...", "Done!", "Copied!") right where you're working.

+**Q: What is the auto-scroll feature?**
+A: After generation completes, promptLY smoothly scrolls the page 20% down so you can see both your input and output together without manual scrolling.

 **Q: Why is Custom Instructions hidden by default?**
 A: To save vertical space so you can see the Run button without scrolling.
 It auto-expands when you click a Quick Prompt, or you can manually show it with the "+ Show Custom" button.